 What is Aboriginal Quitline?

-There are three Aboriginal counsellors available – Jamara, Beige and Glen.
+There are four Aboriginal Quitline counsellors available – Beige-Erica, Jamara, Glen and Syl.
 We put Culture first and we value our Communities’ need to yarn with other Aboriginal people who know how to support our Community and kin with cutting down and quitting smoking.
 We strive to uphold the needs and traditions of Culture in everything we do; we respect Women’s and Men’s Business, we acknowledge the wisdom our Elders can bring and we always leave room for yarning and story-telling that helps mob feel connected and ready to quit on their terms and in their own time.

 We also collaborate with Aboriginal Health Services and Co-operatives all over the Victoria.
 If you’d prefer to talk to someone in Community that you know first to help you connect with Aboriginal Quitline, an Aboriginal Health Service or Co-operative can help you do that.